InternationalScratchWiki/mw-ScratchBlocks4/README.md

 A simple MediaWiki extension for rendering Scratch Blocks used on Scratch 3.0.
+Supports MediaWiki 1.29+.

 Transforms `<scratchblocks>` tags inside wiki articles into `<pre class="blocks">` in the HTML, which are then rendered to scratch blocks using CSS and JS included in the page.
 Inline blocks are rendered with `<sb>` tags, and become `<code class="blocks">` tags.